 Maritime Centre Vellamo

 The splendid building of Maritime Centre Vellamo is located by the sea and houses several exhibitions about life at sea and local stories, various meeting and event spaces, a restaurant and a museum shop.
 Most importantly, Vellamo offers information and fun activities for everyone!

 What are we made of?

-Maritime Centre Vellamo is home to the Maritime Museum of Finland, the Museum of Kymenlaakso, the Coast Guard Museum and the Kotka Cultural Centre.
+Maritime Centre Vellamo is home to the Maritime Museum of Finland, the Kymenlaakso Museum, the Coast Guard Museum and the Kotka Cultural Centre.
 In addition to this, the building holds classrooms, seminar rooms, a 200-seat auditorium, Restaurant Laakonki with 100 seats, and Museum Shop Plootu.

 Did you know?